mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

+* New paper accepted in Methods in Ecology and Evolution:

+Goel, N., C. Bossu, J.J.
+Van Ee, E. Zavaleta, K. Ruegg, and M.B.
+Hooten.
+(In Press).
+Identifying genomic adaptation to local climate using mechanistic evolutionary models.
+Methods in Ecology and Evolution.

 * New paper published in Spatial Statistics:

 Lu, X., A. Kaplan, Y. Kanno, G. Valentine, J. Rash, and M.B.
 Hooten.
 (2025).
 Stochastic spatial stream networks for scalable inferences of riverscape processes.
 Spatial Statistics, 67:  100902.